 Although one of the advantages of an online course is the flexibility of hours, I have found that we all learn more when we engage with one another.
-I therefore ask you to complete all of your responses to units 0-7 by 8 July and all of your responses to units 8-13 by 4 September.
+I therefore ask you to complete your responses to units 0-6 by 29 July and all of your responses by 4 September.